 Festival times.
 Gates open 9am Friday (9am Thursday for Deluxe tickets).
 Please DO NOT arrive before this time!
 All patrons must leave the site by 12pm Tuesday, so please make sure you’re well rested, sober and ready to leave by this time.

 Glass is NOT permitted at EFF, this includes all glass.
 Get beer in cans and decant your spirits into plastic or metal bottles before you come.

 Hat, sunscreen and sunglasses will keep you safe from the sun

-Jukebox - Music in the campground.
-IPod dock sound systems are acceptable.
+Jukebox - Small iPod dock sound systems are acceptable.
 No loud or offensive music likely to annoy your neighbours in the campground.